I. What is “Community Living”?

 UMF reserves the right to enter student rooms at any time for maintenance, health and safety reasons, and to regulate the premises in accordance with UMF rules and regulations.

-1. If there is an emergency or perceived emergency or a belief that residents are acting against residence halls policies, a member of the Student Life staff or a Campus Police Officer may enter your room.
+- If there is an emergency or perceived emergency a member of the Student Life staff or a Campus Police Officer may enter your room.

-4. Staff from the Department of Facilities Management may enter your room to make necessary repairs or checks.
-This staff will leave a note to let you know that they have entered and what work they have completed.
+- Staff from the Department of Facilities Management may enter your room to make necessary repairs or checks.
+Facilities Management will leave a note to let you know that they have entered and what work they have completed.
 Your room will be locked if you are not there.

 Appliances

-3. There is a limit of one University provided Microchill Unit per residence hall room.
+- There is a limit of one University provided Microchill Unit per residence hall room.
+Accommodations to this may be made for medical concerns.

 Kitchens

-1. Each residence hall complex has a small kitchen with a microwave, stove, and oven that are typically available for student use.
+- Each residence hall has a small kitchen with a microwave, stove, and oven that are typically available for student use.

 Community and Single-User Bathrooms